BMasinde/FlyingR/cran-comments.md

 - Possibly mis-spelled words in DESCRIPTION (false warning)

 - Examples with CPU or elapsed time > 5s (5.002 s exactly)

+* Debian Linux, R-devel, GCC ASAN/UBSAN

+- PREPERROR- I suspsect this is not a problem with the package.

+* Oracle Solaris 10, x86, 32 bit, R-patched (experimental)

+- ERROR: * checking package dependencies ...
+ERROR
+Package required but not available: ‘kableExtra’

+Package suggested but not available: ‘testthat’

+The suggested packages are required for a complete check.
+Checking can be attempted without them by setting the environment variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

+I suppose this error is not in my control.

+## Fixed from v 0.1.1 (Oracle Solaris 10)

+* minimum_power_speed.cpp:22:36: warning: ISO C++ says that these are ambiguous, even though the worst conversion for the first is better than the worst conversion for the second:

+*  total_mech_pow.cpp:23:55: warning: ISO C++ says that these are ambiguous, even though the worst conversion for the first is better than the worst conversion for the second:

 ## Fixed from v 0.1.0 comments